-The Examination Board has many different tasks.
 The legal framework of the Examination Board is given by Dutch Law, in particular the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek- WHW).

 The Examination Board has a broad range of responsibilities pertaining to exams, including the following: